alexo-git/embedded-basic/README.md

 The project based of nice BASIC interpreter from Jerry Williams (see https://github.com/jwillia3/BASIC).
 See there also for language description.

-This script language implemented as compiler to some intermediate p-code, which is executed on simple vitrual machine in device.
+This script language implemented as compiler to some intermediate code, which is executed on simple vitrual machine in device.
-This approach will greatly simplify the requirements for the target device because the lexical analyzer and the code generator run on the host only and not on the device side.
-Also it more secure because source of the script is not available on the device side.
+This approach will greatly simplify the requirements for the target device because the lexical analyzer and the code generator run on the host only and do not use resources on device side.
+Also it more secure because source code of the script is not available on the device side.

-The library provide some basic functionality for debug - you can trace p-code and inspect variable during run-time.
-Every opcode instruction contain reference to source code line num, it simplify debug.
-May be in future, I will add soruce level debugger.
+The library provide some basic functionality for debug - you can trace intermediate code and inspect variable during run-time.
+Every opcode instruction contain reference to source code line number for simplify debugging.
+May be I will add soruce level debugger in future.
 More about opcode format see in `basic.h`

 The script language support, depend on compile-time directive, one of three type of data - int32, float32 or fixed point Q16.16 format (for use last feature you will need add to project `libfixmath` library).
-During compile you can enable math library.
+You can enable math library during compile.
 Math library implement standard set of math function (sin, cos, tan, ln, log ...) and angle arithmetic.
 Also, it is possible to extend script language with user-defined keywords or dynamic function (dynamic function is a function (re)defined during run-time)

 The memory requirements of virtual machine on device side (ARM-thumb):